 Coincidence or Fate?

-“U-um,” I stuttered, unsure whether she genuinely recognized me.
-“We met yesterday… I’m the… well, was… the trampolin-”
+“We, uh, met yesterday… I’m the… well, was… the trampolin-”

 “Felix!
 I remember.”

-Then, channeling every ounce of courage in my bones, I masterfully segued into the bravest words ever spoken by man.
-“So do you wanna go out some time?”
+Channeling every ounce of courage in my bones, I then masterfully segued into the bravest words ever spoken by man.
+“So you wanna go out some time?”
 I braced for the worst, as that’s how these things tend to go.

-I pinched myself.
 “Are you drunk?”
 I thought it right to ask.

 What Could Possibly Go Wrong?

-Then I found out I had a bigger problem: summer was over, and she was leaving that Friday to study abroad.
-Nonetheless, we agreed to meet up for a platonic picnic before she was gone forever.
+Then I found out I had a bigger problem: summer was over, and Guinevra was leaving that Friday to study abroad.
+We agreed to meet up anyway for a platonic picnic before she was gone forever.
 I picked up some McDonald’s — the most unromantic food I could think of — and met her at the IFC rooftop.

 Turned out Guinevra was even more down-to-earth than I imagined.
 Within minutes of meeting, we were already revealing our mundane backstories and whatnot.
 She asked questions and appeared genuinely interested in my answers.
-She even told me to call her Jade, a nickname based on the color of her eyes, which were, well, jade. (don’t worry, I’ll still refer to her as Guinevra to save us all headaches).
+She even told me to call her Jade, a nickname derived from the color of her eyes, which were, well, jade.
+(Don’t worry, I’ll still refer to her as Guinevra to save us all headaches).